-6.5.
+6.3.
 DCD Heart Subject Enrollment and Screen Failures

-As part of the screening process for subjects in the DCD Heart Transplanted Recipient population, the following must occur:
+As part of the screening process for subjects in the OCS DCD CAP, the following must occur:

-- Recipient must be matched with a donor heart that meets eligibility criteria for DCD Heart Trial; - Recipient must meet eligibility criteria for this DCD Heart Trial; - The matched DCD donor heart must be accepted for transplantation in the donor chest by the transplant surgeon or designee (including meeting the Warm Ischemic Time limit outlined in this protocol); - The matched donor heart must be instrumented on the OCS; - The donor heart matched to this recipient must meet transplantability criteria per Section 7.5.1 of the protocol following OCS Heart System instrumentation; and - The recipient must be transplanted with the DCD heart instrumented on OCS.
+- Recipient must be matched with a DCD donor heart that meets eligibility criteria; - Recipient must meet eligibility criteria; - The matched DCD donor heart must be accepted for transplantation in the donor chest by the transplant surgeon or designee (including meeting the Warm Ischemic Time limit outlined in this protocol); - The matched donor heart must be instrumented on the OCS; - The donor heart matched to this recipient must meet transplantability criteria per Section 7.4.1 of the protocol following OCS Heart System instrumentation; and - The recipient must be transplanted with the DCD heart instrumented on OCS.